actionless/dotfiles/README.md

 │       └── default.pa
-├── etc  # some extra configs @TODO: rename to misc ├── .profile_workstation  # vdpau, dpi and other env vars └── .Xresources.workstation  # dpi, st font size and other options
+├── etc  # some extra configs @TODO: rename to misc ├── .profile_workstation  # vdpau, dpi and other env vars └── .Xresources_workstation  # dpi, st font size and other options
 ```